How can you tell if someone is gaslighting?

 >>> Read up on how to help victims of narcissistic perverts

-The term gaslighting isn’t a recent one because it dates back to the 1940s, when it appeared in the movie Gas Liht by George Cukor in 1944.
+The term gaslighting isn’t a recent one because it dates back to the 1940s when it appeared in the movie Gas Liht by George Cukor in 1944.
 The thriller featured Ingrid Bergman, who was manipulated by her husband and thought she was going crazy.
-Today, we often hear this term used to describe Donald Trump's false statements for example.
-In fact, gaslighting is typically practiced in a two-person relationship; a couple, a parent/child, sister/brother or even boss/employee.
-Here, the ‘gaslighter’ goes further than the narcissistic manipulator, and controls the actions of his victim, like a puppeteer by making them doubt themselves.
-The victim is brainwashed with lies, omissions and negations...
+Today, we often hear this term used to describe Donald Trump's false statements, for example.
+In fact, it is typically practiced in a two-person relationship; a couple, a parent/child, sister/brother or even boss/employee.
+Here, the ‘gaslighter’ goes further than the narcissistic pervert and controls the actions of his victim, like a puppeteer, by making them doubt themselves.
+The victim is brainwashed with lies, omissions, and negations...
 Criticisms and humiliating remarks are also part of the game, as well as attacks on loved ones in order to undermine the victim's stability, by attacking people they care about.

-What is the gaslighter’s goal?
-Well, like any manipulator, the gaslighter wants their victim to doubt everything and no longer trust in themselves.
-They want people to questions their mental health, their memory and their perception of reality, while they prove their love for their victims over and over again.
-Isolation, alienation and smothering are essential keys to this manipulator’s success.
+What is the abuser's goal?
+Well, like any manipulator, the abuser wants their victim to doubt everything and no longer trust in themselves.
+They want people to question their mental health, their memory, and their perception of reality, while they prove their love for their victims over and over again.
+Isolation, alienation, and smothering are essential keys to this manipulator’s success.

 ‘Little by little I was more and more alone, he was isolating me from my loved ones, I was becoming his plaything.’